whiplashmerch/bigcommerce_api/README.md

 )
 ```

-Or using the new OAuth credentials (currently in Alpha at Bigcommerce):
+Or using the new OAuth credentials:
 ```
 api = BigcommerceAPI::Base.new(
     :client_id => APP_CLIENT_ID,